qwshen/spark-etl-framework/docs/kafka-stream-writer.md

     - avroSchemaFile
     - jsonSchemaString
     - jsonSchemaFile
+- If the key column with name key or keyField not provided, the KafkaStreamWriter generates a unique sequence number per micro-batch
+- If the value column with name value or valueField not provided, the KafkaStreamWriter generates json document with all columns in the source dataframe.
 - The trigger mode must be one of the following values:
   - continuous
   - processingTime